All Products

 4. View the prefetch progress.

-After you submit a prefetch task, you can view the detailed records and progress of the resource prefetch on the Prefetch Records tab.
+After you submit a prefetch task, you can view the detailed records and progress of the task on the Prefetch Records tab.
 A progress of 100% indicates that the prefetch task is complete.
-The task may take longer to complete if it includes many files.
+Many prefetched items at once can slow the progress.

 Entrance